Akinmyde/Questioner/README.md

 - Branch for each separate piece of work `$ git checkout -b <branch-name>`
 - Do the work, write good commit messages.
 - Push to your origin repository.
-- Create a new PR in GitHub.
+- Raise a PR on GitHub.
 - Wait for approval.

 #### Author